ap4y/OrigamiEngine/README.md

 Overview
 -------

  Static library and [cocoapods](cocoapods.org) `podspec` provided.
 Static library can be compiled with embeeded FLAC library (check project targets).
+For OSX you can use static framework.

  Start playback: